GrahamTheCoder/review-this/reviewing-stuff-presentation.md

 * When you disagree, start from the assumption that they're right.
 Don't argue your point until you understand theirs.
 * If there's a dispute, or comments feel more emotional than logical **talk in person**
   * but post the result of the discussion so it's still recorded.
-* Try to give the benefit of the doubt

 Note: Emphasize the talk in person